News

 Estimated Completion Date

-SMART is currently completing the necessary paperwork to receive the federal funding, a sometimes arduous process.
-As reported this spring, SMART has been targeted with a lawsuit alleging that easement rights for the pathway were improperly obtained.
-Hopefully this lawsuit will be decided in a positive direction and will not impact construction of the pathway segment.
+SMART is currently completing the necessary paperwork to receive the federal funding.
+This can be a sometimes arduous process.
+As reported this spring, SMART has been targeted with a lawsuit.
+It alleges that easement rights for the pathway were improperly obtained.
+Hopefully, this lawsuit will be decided in a positive direction.
+It will not impact the construction of the pathway segment.

 Vista Point Trail Gap Closure